paulmasson/math/README.md

 Integration of functions and ordinary differential equations is available for real values, as well as eigensystems of real symmetric matrices, root finding and cubic splines.

-This library and [MathCell](https://github.com/paulmasson/mathcell) power the pure JavaScript interactive elements of [Analytic Physics](http://analyticphysics.com).
+This library and [MathCell](https://github.com/paulmasson/mathcell) power the interactive elements of [Analytic Physics](http://analyticphysics.com).

 ### Usage ###